GeorgiKeranov/blog-app/README.md

 # BlogApp

-BlogApp is android application that uses REST API from https://github.com/GeorgiKeranov/Blog.
+BlogApp is android application that uses REST API from my [other project "Blog"](https://github.com/GeorgiKeranov/Blog).

 ## Table of contents
 - [Technologies used](#technologies-used)